DanOvando/ggroove/README.md

 There are two colors in my head.
 But we’ll need a few more to make plots.

-`ggroove` is a package of ggplot2 color palette functions based on album art.
+`ggroove` is a package of color palettes and ggplot2 `scale_` functions inspired by various album covers.

 You can install the development version here